tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Improve has_one validation on tagable, possibly include database constraint.
 - [x] Improve has_one validation on demandable, possibly include database constraint.
    - Database constraints deferred due to risk of locking database.
 Continue with inclusion of orphans on index displays, and manual clean up.
-- [ ] Nest routes for project related resource under projects to improve security around assignment to other than the current project.
 - [ ] Revisit the roles policy test.
 The roles policy is now using the role context from the controller, need to factor this into tests.
 - [ ] Roles policy is delegating to resource policies for resource instances.
 Tests need to consider this.
 - [ ] Ensure select for role names does not include restricted roles unless current user has app_owner role.